Nikita-Babich/print-n-play/README.md

+# Notice
+I've decided to repurpose the repo from just gamedesign space to a project, which would convert .txt into printable .pdf, for fast prototyping and making games for friends.

+## Format

+# The following is personal notes about one of the games i want to realise.
 # Вступление
 This is work in progress.
 Anything might be changed.
 In the future I will make pdf files in the same repository.